Screen time that grows your kid.

 — Joseph

-The reason 95% of kids apps are full of ads isn't because developers are evil — it's because that's how they get funded.
-Venture capital money comes with pressure to monetize.
-And when the product is free, your child's attention is what's being sold.
+The reason so many kids apps are full of ads isn't because developers are evil — it's because ads are how they make money.
+And when the app is free, your child's attention is what's being sold.
+KudoKids works the other way: we answer to your family, not advertisers.

 Your child deserves an app that works for them — not one that works on them.

-of kids apps contain at least one form of advertising — including apps for children under 5
+of kids apps contained at least one form of advertising — including apps for children under 5

 Every plan — including the free tier — is and always will be completely ad-free.